BevAlc Insights’ 2024 Non-Alcoholic Wine, Beer, and Spirits Category Forecast

 On Drizly, the NA category experienced a 62 percent increase in 2023 over 2022, making it among the fastest-growing subcategories across the marketplace.
 While the category remains small overall, accounting for just .42 percent of total share, the rapid growth of NA alternatives is worth noting.

 “Even if you drink alcohol, there’s a time and place for a really good non-alcoholic beer,” says Samantha Itzkovitz of Brooklyn Brewery, which has offered its non-alcoholic line, Special Effects, for several years.
 “We realized there was so much stigma surrounding non-alcoholic beers and beverages in the United States, especially surrounding taste, which led us to release a craft alcohol-free beer.”

 Salazar notes a number of societal changes that have led to increased interest.
 Gen Z consumers drink less alcohol, for one, and consumers overall have reevaluated their relationships to alcohol during the pandemic.
-Additionally, people have been more mindful about the food they consume over the past couple of decades, and that’s starting to show with beverages, too.
+Additionally, people have been more mindful about the foods they consume over the past couple of decades, and that’s starting to show with beverages, too.

 Whereas alcohol is often reserved for certain social situations and contexts, those limitations don’t exist for non-alcoholic beverages.